johannschopplich/cacao-kit-frontend/README.md

 # Cacao Kit (Frontend)

 > [!TIP]
-> If internationalization is **not** a requirement for your project, you can check out the [🧱 branch without i18n](https://github.com/johannschopplich/cacao-kit-frontend/compare/main...chore/without-i18n).
+> If internationalization is **not** a requirement for your project, you can check out the [🧱 branch without Nuxt i18n](https://github.com/johannschopplich/cacao-kit-frontend/compare/main...chore/without-i18n).
 >
-> If this is your first time building an application with Nuxt, I recommend taking a look into the [💚 Kirby Nuxt Starterkit](https://github.com/johannschopplich/kirby-nuxt-starterkit) first to get a basic understanding of this tech-stack.
-It is a port of the Kirby starter kit, built with Nuxt and KQL.
+> If this is your first time building an application with Nuxt, I recommend taking a look at the [💚 Kirby Nuxt Starterkit](https://github.com/johannschopplich/kirby-nuxt-starterkit) first to get a basic understanding of this tech stack.
+It is a Nuxt and KQL port of the Kirby starter kit.

-This repository provides a minimal but feature-rich Nuxt 3 starter kit.
-It fetches content from the [🍫 Cacao Kit backend](https://github.com/johannschopplich/cacao-kit-backend), a headless Kirby instance.
-It is the evolved version of the [Kirby Nuxt Starterkit](https://github.com/johannschopplich/kirby-nuxt-starterkit) and my best practice solution to build a Nuxt based frontend on top of Kirby CMS.
+This repository is a minimal but feature-rich Nuxt starter kit.
+It is the evolved version of the [Kirby Nuxt Starterkit](https://github.com/johannschopplich/kirby-nuxt-starterkit) and my best practice solution to build a Nuxt based frontend on top of a headless Kirby CMS.
+The [🍫 Cacao Kit backend](https://github.com/johannschopplich/cacao-kit-backend) is the counterpart to this frontend.

-You can harness every feature Nuxt provides to build a server-side rendered application or even pre-render the content using [Nuxt's static generation](https://nuxt.com/docs/getting-started/deployment#static-hosting).

-Key design decisions is a block-first approach.
-Meaning, you can use Kirby's page structure as the source of truth and don't have to replicate the page structure in Nuxt.
-All pages are rendered by the [catch-all route](./pages/[...slug].vue).
-Of course, you don't have to stick with the block-first architecture.
-If it doesn't speak to you or if you need custom Kirby page blueprints with custom fields, you can always create Nuxt pages and query the content using KQL.
-See the [`pages/about.vue`](./pages/about.vue) page for an example.

 ## Key Features